Quotients of the square of a curve by a mixed action, further quotients and Albanese morphisms: Albanese morphisms of mixed surfaces

 \end{remark}

 \begin{example} Consider the dihedral surfaces $X_{C,G^0}$ with $|G^0|=2$, $g(C)=5$.
-Then by Theorem \ref{minimality}, Remark \ref{invZ2} and Theorem \ref{Albanese and generalized dihedral surfaces} ($K=\{1\}$), they are minimal surfaces of general type with $K_{X_{C,G^0}}^2=12$, $p_g=4$ and $q=3$ and Albanese morphism generically injective in an Abelian threefold isogenous to $J(C/G^0)$ with isogeny of degree $2$.
+Then by Theorem \ref{minimality}, Remark \ref{invZ2} and Theorem \ref{Albanese and generalized dihedral surfaces} ($K=\{1\}$), they are minimal surfaces of general type with $K_{X_{C,G^0}}^2=12$, $p_g=4$ and $q=3$ and Albanese morphism generically injective in an Abelian threefold isogenous to $J(C/G^0)$ via an isogeny of degree $2$.
 So by Remark \ref{polarizations} their Albanese varieties have a polarization of type $(1,1,2)$.

-\cite{CataneseSchreyer} construct all surfaces with these invariants and Albanese morphism generically injective on an Abelian threefold with polarization $(1,1,2)$ proving in particular that they form a subvariety of dimension $7$ of the Gieseker moduli space of the surfaces of general type.
-Our examples form a $6$-dimensional family, since the map $X_{C,G^0} \mapsto C/G^0$ is finite and dominating the moduli space of curves of genus $3$. \cite{CataneseSchreyer} noticed indeed a {\em remarkable} divisor in their family of surfaces whose Albanese variety is a double cover of a Jacobian.
+The surfaces with these invariants and Albanese morphism generically injective on an Abelian threefold with polarization $(1,1,2)$ have been studied in \cite{CataneseSchreyer}, proving in particular that they form a subvariety of dimension $7$ of the Gieseker moduli space of the surfaces of general type.
+Our examples form a $6$-dimensional family, since the map $X_{C,G^0} \mapsto C/G^0$ is finite and dominating the moduli space of curves of genus $3$.
+In fact \cite{CataneseSchreyer} noticed {\em a remarkable divisor} in their family, formed by surfaces whose Albanese variety is a double cover of a Jacobian.
 Then the general surface in this divisor is a dihedral surface.

 This shows that a small deformation of a dihedral surface is not necessarily a dihedral surface. \end{example}